-The Audit Committee of our Board of Directors has appointed the firm of KPMG LLP as our independent registered public accounting firm to audit our consolidated financial statements for the fiscal year ending December 31, 2016.
-From December 31, 2003 through December 31, 2015, KPMG LLP has served as our independent registered public accounting firm.
+The Audit Committee of our Board of Directors has appointed the firm of BDO USA, LLP as our independent registered public accounting firm to audit our consolidated financial statements for the fiscal year ending December 31, 2017, and seeks ratification of the appointment by the shareholders.
 We are not required to seek shareholder approval for the appointment of our independent registered public accounting firm; however, the Audit Committee and the full Board of Directors believe it to be sound corporate practice to seek such approval.
 If the appointment is not ratified, the Audit Committee will investigate the reasons for shareholder rejection and will re-consider the appointment.
 Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of our Company and our shareholders.